The artist residency program of the Summer Art Intensive was discontinued as of 2019. The below is kept for historical purposes.

-The Cooper Union is pleased to offer four artist residencies within the Summer Art Intensive Program.
-The fellowships will be given to outstanding visual artists who will spend one month, July 3rd to August 1st, on-campus developing a new project in the Painting and Drawing Department.
+The Cooper Union offers four artist residencies within the Summer Art Intensive Program.
+The fellowships will be given to outstanding visual artists who will spend one month, June 28th though July 30th, on-campus developing a new project in the Painting and Drawing Department.
 The residency, which began in 1993, was created to support teaching artists whose professional practice in action, would contribute to the education of the summer program students.
 The residency provides spacious, sky lit professional studios, and an exhibition honoring the residents’ work.
 The exhibition will be organized by the Cooper Union immediately following the residency in conjunction with the pre-college Summer Art Intensive program.
+Applications will open in mid December.

 Past Summer Artists in Residence include: